Woodard v. Navient Solutions, LLC et al.

 attyjmichel@gmail.com

 • Class Counsel have prosecuted this case on a contingent-fee basis and have not been paid anything to date for their services.
-If the settlement is approved, Class Counsel will apply to the District Court for an award of attorneys’ fees and for the reimbursement of case expenses to be paid out of the Settlement Fund.
+Class Counsel will apply to the District Court for an award of attorneys’ fees and for the reimbursement of case expenses to be paid out of the Settlement Fund.
 Class Counsel expect to apply for an amount of fees not to exceed $14,000,000.
-Similarly, if the settlement is approved, Class Representatives who have represented members of this Class in various actions will each be paid an award not to exceed $15,000 out of the Settlement Fund for their representation of the Class.
-These payments will reduce the amount available to pay damages to Class Members who submit Claim Forms.
+Similarly, Class Representatives who have represented members of this Class in various actions will each be paid an award not to exceed $15,000 out of the Settlement Fund for their representation of the Class.
+These payments will reduce the amount available to pay damages to Class Members who submit Exhibit 1/Claim Forms.

-• To exclude yourself from the Class, you must complete and send to the address below a written request that includes the case name (Kenneth J. Woodard v.
+• To exclude yourself from the Class, you must have completed and served at the address below a written request that includes the case name (Kenneth J. Woodard v.
 Navient Solutions, LLC), your name and address, and a statement that indicates a desire to be excluded from the Settlement Class, such as “I hereby request to be excluded from the Settlement Class in the Action.”
-The request must also be signed by you.
-Your exclusion request must be postmarked no later than November 8, 2023.
-Send your exclusion request to:
+The request must have been signed by you.
+Your exclusion request must have been postmarked no later than November 8, 2023, and sent to:

 Settlement Administrator: